thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 - **Calculate the Largest Value**: Within each subset formed after truncation, identify the highest valuation for the $N-1$ bidders.
 This value represents the optimal bid in an FPSBA scenario if $v_i$ is the winner, as it is the maximum amount you would need to bid to win the auction given $N-1$ loser bids.
 - **Expected Value Calculation**: Compute the average of these highest values across all subsets.
 This expected optimal bid,  $\hat{\mathbb{E}}(v_{(n-1)})$, serves as your statistical estimate for the optimal bid when your valuation is  v_i .
 This estimation balances the goal of winning the auction against the risk of paying too much.

-You can see graph of the bidding strategy and the % bid shading in the FPSBA under chi-squared distribution at [below](#visualization-and-implications-of-bid-shading)
+You can see graph of the bidding strategy and the % bid shading in the FPSBA under chi-squared distribution in teh section [Visualization and Implications of Bid Shading](#visualization-and-implications-of-bid-shading).

 ```python
 # Expected values on the conditional v_i is the winner;